List of New X-Men story arcs: Children of X-Men

 At the Xavier Institute, the New X-Men and students recover from their recent battles.
-Rockslide learns that he is a psionic entity that draws from the earth in order to create and reform his golem-like body.
+Rockslide learns that he is a psionic entity who draws from the earth to create a golem-like body.
 Surge kisses Hellion as a means of driving Prodigy away from the danger that seems to surround the team.
 This pushes David to allow the Stepford Cuckoos to unlock the psychic barriers in his mind that prevented him from remembering all of the information he had absorbed as a mutant; he also ends his relationship with Surge.
 Elixir slips into a depression because of the overwhelming potential of his powers, and while he is shaken out of it by Loa's advances, the Institute staff fear that he could become "the next Magneto."

 Meanwhile, the Purifiers, now led by Matthew Risman, lure Predator X into pursuing Dust, causing it to change direction towards Alaska.